nicholasericksen/Splunk-Log-Hunting/README.md

 where `<DO_API_KEY>` is your Digital Ocean API key.
 And then run `source ~/.bash_profile` to enable the changes.

+WARNING!!

+You should change the password on the splunk container in the file `bin/splunk-install.sh` By default it is `Password123`

 You can then run `terraform init`, `terraform plan`, `terraform apply` to build each server.